YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Yes, very often.

-This is one of the most overlooked reasons patients misjudge hair transplant results.
+Photo limits are one of the most overlooked reasons patients misjudge hair transplant results.

-Most patients evaluate hair transplantation through static, zoomed-in clinic photos.
+Most patients evaluate hair transplantation through static, zoomed in clinic photos.
 But real life is not like that.
 In real life, hair is seen in motion, from normal social distance, with ordinary styling, and as part of the whole face.

 In photographs, especially online, the patient is often studying one frozen angle under one specific light source, sometimes with the hair wet, flattened, separated, or photographed much too closely.